 It means that customers can engage with the confidence that their Telstra partner is an expert trusted advisor who is across the constantly evolving 5G technology updates.

 Telstra 5G devices

-Telstra has also launched its first 5G mobile broadband device – the Telstra 5G WiFi Pro.
+Telstra has also launched a 5G mobile broadband device – the Telstra 5G WiFi Pro.